-In part 1 of this If You Wanna Be Happy article, I shared 19 little known reasons for why your strengths matter.
+In part 1 of the this strengths-focused post, I shared 19 little known reasons for why your strengths matter.
+You can see how important knowing our strengths are to happiness and success!

-If you're convinced that your strengths matter and
+If you are convinced that your strengths matter, and

-you're ready to start getting a clearer understanding of what your strengths are, these five
+you're ready to start getting a clearer understanding of what your strengths are, here are five

-1) Help Your Employees Know Their Strengths and Use Them More:
+1) Help Your Employees Understand Their Top Strengths

-Suzie provides two programs that can help you help your team understand and use their strengths more everyday.
-Find out more about those programs, here.
-Get ALL the benefits of higher productivity, high customer service scores and lower turnover by helping your employees leverage the power of their individual strengths for the good of the team!
+Get ALL the benefits of higher productivity, high customer service scores and lower turnover by helping your employees leverage the power of their individual strengths for the good of the team through our strength-revealing Wake Up Eager Team and Leader programs.

 For insight into the Practice of daily writing and reflection, check out: Journal Writing Ideas: Why And How To Keep a Journal.
 Journal writing is a key if you wanna be happy and use your strengths tool.